acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 **5. Security**

-The Company regards the security of personal information of uses as very important.
+ACIDRAINCITY(https://acidraincity.com) regards the security of personal information of uses as very important.
 The company constructs the following security measures to protect the users' personal information from any unauthorized access, release, use or modification

 - Encryption of personal information